Chapter 6 Making inferences from sample means

 ## sample estimates:

-## mean in group non-democracy mean in group democracy
+## mean in group autocracy mean in group democracy

 We can also see that we would fail to reject the null hypothesis by looking at the confidence interval that R reports.
 Since this is a t-test of two samples, the confidence interval is actually of the difference between the two means.
-In other words, that confidence interval is telling us that there is a 95% chance that the true population difference in GINI coefficient between democracies and non-democracies is between -2.14 and 5.45.
+In other words, that confidence interval is telling us that there is a 95% chance that the true population difference in educational inequality between democracies and autocracies is between -6.995 and 9.4255.
 Since that interval includes 0, we cannot rule out the possibility that there is no difference at all between our two means in the population.

 summarise(